soukveda/Soft-Warehouse-CPSC-362/README.md

 software may be created by our team, users and software creaters are encouraged to email our team to request to add their own software for public sharing so that others may benefit from it too.

-All files were created using .aspx and .css files.
+All files were created using .aspx, .css, and .js files